 However, in more positive news, during the UK’s 21-month ‘divorce’ proceedings following March 29th, UK citizens and businesses will retain all existing rights under EU legislation.
 So, freelance web designers have just under two years to set themselves on the path that’s best for their business and clients.

 Stay up to date with the latest Brexit news and guides for freelancers and small business

-PeoplePerHour will release a series of Brexit articles to advise and support the freelance community.
+PeoplePerHour released a series of Brexit guides to advise and support the freelance community.
 Read them all and be properly prepared.